1005 N. Marion St.

 Demand an Administrative Hearing after a DHSMV Decision

-Pursuant to Florida Administrative Code 15A-5.0022(1), I hereby file this written request to demand an Administrative Hearing concerning the decision of the department to deny a driving privilege, or to revoke, suspend, or cancel a driver license.
+Under Florida Administrative Code 15A-5.0022(1), I hereby file this written request to demand an Administrative Hearing concerning the decision of the department to deny a driving privilege or to revoke, suspend, or cancel a driver’s license.
 I have attached the written decision issued on [insert date] as Exhibit “A.”

-This written request for an administrative hearing is issued pursuant to Section 322.222, F.S., and Rule 15A-1.0195, F.A.C.
-I also hereby reserve my right to appeal any adverse decision to the circuit court pursuant to Section 322.31, F.S.
+This written request for an administrative hearing is issued under Section 322.222, F.S., and Rule 15A-1.0195, F.A.C.
+I also reserve my right to appeal any adverse decision to the circuit court under Section 322.31, F.S.

 This written request will be sent via certified mail return receipt requested: